 Academic advising can be a critical component of a student's education.
 Every graduate student is assigned to an academic advisor who is a faculty member.
 The advisor helps the student explore academic goals and assists in course selection for the academic program.
 The Office of Student Services supports the faculty role in advising.
-In addition, it assists the student to access resources and develop strategies when non-academic factors affect a student's ability to succeed.
+In addition, it assists the student in accessing resources and developing strategies when non-academic factors affect a student's ability to succeed.